jlowin/copychat/README-DEV.md

-# pasteurize development notes
+# copychat development notes

-Internal development notes and goals for the pasteurize library.
+Internal development notes and goals for the copychat library.
 This document is for developer reference only.

 ## Core functionality